Yuhuu/Plan-with-fun/file_structure.md

     - script.js             <!-- stores all our angular code -->
     - index.html            <!-- main layout -->
-    - pages                 <!-- the pages that will be injected into the main layout -->
+    - views                 <!-- the pages that will be injected into the main layout -->
+    ----- login.html
     ----- logout.html
     ----- about_me.html
     ----- sign_up.html